Te Kete Ipurangi Navigation:

 Indicators

-• Uses a variety of methods, for example, equations, tables and graphs, in solving rates, ratios, and percentages problems.
+• Uses a variety of methods, for example, number strategies, equations, tables and graphs, in solving rates, ratios, and percentages problems.

 • Uses rates in solving problems, for example, speed, blood/alcohol levels, heart rate, pay rates, comparing rates, density.